When people feel threatened, they still react in exactly the same manner as our early human ancestors did

 Being in front of the lens can be stressful.
-The camera doesn’t blink, look away, smile, or express any human qualities.
-We generally do not experience this level of intense scrutiny in real life, so our body’s response is to release stress hormones – triggering our freeze, flight, or fight.
+The camera doesn’t blink, look away, break contact, smile, or express any human qualities as we would experience with in-person interactions.
+As a result, we generally do not experience this level of intense scrutiny in real life, so our body’s response is to release stress hormones – triggering our freeze, flight, or fight.

 Often this can impact how we breathe.

 When people are thrown into the spotlight or aren’t used to being put on the spot, a clear physiological sign of the Freeze > Flight > Fight response is a disruption in their natural breathing rhythm.

 They breathe shallowly from high up in the chest, rather than deep breathing from their diaphragm.
 As a result, their speaking voice can trail off or lose power at the end of their sentences or statements.
 They have literally run out of air.
 The result onscreen is a gasp for air after each point is made aka the gulping fish.

 The body feels threatened when in a shallow breathing state.
 This affects our hormones, thoughts, feelings, and actions.
 It escalates as growing tension in the body, the eyes, face, vocals, jaw, and tongue.
 A person in this state may not even be aware of their tense mannerisms – but, it’ll be highly visible on-screen.
 Your viewing audience will sense on an intuitive level that something seems off or untrustworthy about you.